Congenitally missing lateral incisor teeth

 Fixed dental bridges with porcelain fused to gold was employed to replace her missing teeth.
 The false teeth (called "pontics") were made to look as though they were growing out of the gum ridge.
 The gummy smile that existed prior to treatment was improved by a simple gum lifting surgery done by one of our partner specialists.
 After the gum lift and bridework were completed, there was only a small amount of gum tissue showing above the upper bridges with the largest smile.
 Studies show that 70% of the time, the upper lip will rise to the tops of the central incisors and not more thus displaying minimal gum tissue.

-Porcelain-fused-to-gold/metal is a restorative dental treatment that includes a cast metal crown with porcelain covering it.
+Porcelain-fused-to-gold bridge is a restorative dental treatment that includes a cast metal crown with porcelain covering it.
 The tooth-colored ceramic is baked on top of a metallic alloy framework called a coping, ensuring ultimate durability.
-At Lake Forest Cosmetic dentist, Chicago Cosmetic Dentist – Dr. James Fondriest provides complete porcelain fused to gold bridgework, without compromising oral health and well being.
+At Lake Forest Cosmetic dentist, Chicago Cosmetic Dentist – Dr. James Fondriest can provide a beautiful PFM Bridge for you, without compromising oral health and well being.

 When Using Porcelain Fused to Gold Bridgework is Beneficial